ngraymon/termfactory/README.md

 [![codecov](https://img.shields.io/codecov/c/github/ngraymon/termfactory/ci_testing.svglabel=ci_testing)](https://codecov.io/gh/ngraymon/termfactory)

 ----
+Note that the `dev_eTHZ_opteinsum` branch is the current working version.
+If you run into any issues just reach out to me at neil.raymond@uwaterloo.ca.

 ## About

 A python package for generating LaTeX and python code for evaluating residual terms.
 The package is used to generate the `einsum` equations for the [vecc package (link tbd)]().

 At the moment the package provides three primary ansatz: